|Also known as:||Hedon Landing Ground / Hull Municipal Airport / RAF Hedon / RFC Hedon|

 - Hedon Museum

-- Hedon Town Council
+- Hedon Town Council - name only

 - Hull & District Local History Society